 One of the most valuable elements of automating ads in your workflows is that you can message-match with the email campaigns that you’re sending at the same time as new subscribers are seeing your ads.
 In this example workflow, we pair Shopify with Drip and Facebook Custom Audiences and show how you can send marketing email campaigns based on actions new subscribers take, along with automating the ads they see at the same time.

 Retarget visitors who add something to their cart in Shopify, but don’t end up making a purchase.
 Add those people to a Facebook Custom Audience that prompts an initial purchase.
-Once they become customers, you can upsell them with both a coupon email and a matching coupon ad to drive a second purchase from your initial purchasers.
+Once they become customers, you can upsell them with both a coupon email and a matching coupon to drive additional purchases.

-This workflow is an invaluable addition to your marketing efforts, and can drive incredible results for anyone selling online.
-Remember too, if you’re not using Shopify, this same workflow can be quickly adjusted to match whatever e-commerce provider you use.
+This workflow is an invaluable addition to your marketing flow and can drive incredible results for anyone selling online.
+Remember too, if you’re not using Shopify, this same workflow can be quickly adjusted to match whatever ecommerce provider you use.
 Import it today, and get started with automated ads.

 Here are a few links to some articles that will get you more familiar with the features used in this workflow:

 To install this workflow in your account, simply click the “Install this workflow” button.

 When a new subscriber submits your form, this workflow will immediately add them to a Facebook audience.
 You will want to set up a new audience specifically for this workflow that will target your new subscribers so that you can start serving up Facebook ads to them.

 The subscriber will get subscribed to an email campaign.
 You will want to tailor your campaign emails to revolve around the content they would be seeing in the Facebook ads those subscribers will be seeing.